Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Detailed dynamics of order parameter

 \subsection{Weak pulse regime}

-Fig.5 shows in detail the phonon and charge density dynamics at a weak pulse point, $E_0 = 0.30$, at momentum ${\bf Q}$, alongwith the associated spectra.
-There is an initial drop, on the scale of a few $\tau_0$, in both $S^x_{\bf Q}$ and $S^n_{\bf Q}$, with the drop being more prominent in $S^n_{\bf Q}$.
+Fig.5 shows in detail the phonon and charge density dynamics at the ordering wavevector ${\bf Q}$ for a weak pulse, $E_0 = 0.30$.
+For both the phonon and the density field there is an initial drop, on the scale of a few $\tau_0$.
 This is followed by an oscillatory decay to a long time state.
-Panels (a) and (c) show $S^x_{\bf Q}$ and $S^n_{\bf Q}$, respectively, over the whole run, while the insets show the time dependence at short times $\sim 15 \tau_0$.
-As we have argued, the structure factor follows:

-This simple function does not capture the oscillations (and the `beating pattern') at long times but seems adequate for an overall description.
+Panels (a) and (c) show $\vert x_{\bf Q} \vert$ and $\vert n_{\bf Q} \vert$, respectively, over the whole run, while the insets show the time dependence at short times $\sim 15 \tau_0$.
+As we have argued, $ x_{\bf Q}(t) \sim A + B e^{-t/\tau_w} cos(\Omega_{\bf Q}t) $ This simple function does not capture the oscillations (and the `beating pattern') at $t \gg \tau_w$ but seems adequate for an overall description.
+Also, to capture the $t=0$ state we should have $A + B =1$.
 Panels (b) and (d) show the respective Fourier transforms, the main panel showing the transform of the full time series and the inset showing the transform of the short time response.
-The panels focus on the primary harmonic and attempt to highlight the width of the line.
-We do not show the $2\Omega_{\bf Q}$ feature.